GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

   <figcaption class="w-figcaption">Label and input width is limited when both are on the same line.</figcaption>
 </figure>

-### Use &lt;button&gt;
+### Use &lt;button&gt; {​: #use-button }

 Use buttons for buttons!
 Button elements provide accessible behaviour and built-in form submission functionality, and they can easily be styled.
-There's no point in using a div or some other element pretending do be a button.
+There's no point in using a div or some other element pretending to be a button.

 Give the submit button in a sign-up or sign-in form a value that says what it does, such as **Create account** or **Sign in**, not **Submit** or **Start**.